NVIDIA/NeMo/docs/source/asr/speaker_recognition/configs.rst

 The following sections go into more detail about the specific configurations of each model architecture.

-For more information about the SpeakerNet Encoder models, see the :doc:`Models <./models>` page and at `Jasper and QuartzNet <../configs.html#jasper-and-quartznet>`__
+For more information about the TitaNet Encoder models, see the :doc:`Models <./models>` page.

 Decoder Configurations
 ------------------------

-After features have been computed from speakernet encoder, we pass these features to the decoder to compute embeddings and then to compute log probabilities for training models.
+After features have been computed from titanet encoder, we pass these features to the decoder to compute embeddings and then to compute log probabilities for training models.

 .. code-block:: yaml